marktheo/commit-pattern/README.md

 - The `Feat` type must be used for changes that add or remove a feature.

-- The `Fix` type must be used for changes that rapair bugs.
+- The `Fix` type must be used for changes that repair bugs.

 - The `Perf` type must be used for changes that improve performance.